 The Children's Place (PLCE) Earnings Expected to Grow: Should You Buy?

-The Children's Place (PLCE) is expected to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended October 2019.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+The market expects The Children's Place (PLCE) to deliver a year-over-year increase in earnings on higher revenues when it reports results for the quarter ended October 2019.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

 Zacks Consensus Estimate